 Nearshoring is the practice of transferring a business operation to a nearby country, especially in preference to a more distant one.
 Both parties expect to benefit from one or more of the following elements: geographic proximity, time zone, cultural, social, linguistic, economic, political, or historical linkages.

 One of the most apparent benefits of the nearshore business model for software development is the time zone.
-Working in the same hours of the day leads to a workforce that is more stable and productive and, as a result of it - an expansion of work volume.
+Working in the same time zones leads to a workforce that is more stable and productive and, as a result of it - an expansion of work volume.
 Communication is the key to the successful delivery of IT projects.
 Team interaction is made much more comfortable as they are happening in real-time.
 Good knowledge of a common language means you can be fully involved in a project and have a clear understanding of all the processes going on.

 Travel between locations is made more simple and common under the nearshore model.
-Time and geographic proximity enable operational cohesion, effectiveness, and team camaraderie.
+Time and geographic proximity enable operational cohesion, effectiveness, team camaraderie, and accelerated development process.

 Different work ethics in an offshore model makes project-oriented collaboration difficult.
 Work expectations, deadlines can be interpreted differently.
 Also, diversity in hierarchy systems can influence the speed of decision making and, therefore, on the execution of the whole project.
 While cultural differences also exist inside Europe, the common understanding of professionalism and efficient work requirements is pretty much alike.
 That’s why Eastern European countries such as Poland, Croatia, Serbia, and Romania are quite exciting destinations in nearshoring for the Netherlands.
 Also, these countries provide high education, with a remarkable number of IT-students graduate there every year.